chadams/PocketmodRPG/README.md

 > **The "Remember When?" move** </br>
 > Anytime you really want to do something but you don't have the right tag for it, then use this move.
 First, Give a quick "flash back" scene proving you have that tag.
 Then give yourself that temporary tag.
 Make a note linking that tag to another one of your character tags and set it to the same tier.
 They now increase and decrease together.
 If you lose the tag you lose them both, but only one negative tag is created.

+> **The "Journey of Transformation" move** </br>
+> Each session a character is given a quest used for advancement in that session.
+If you create a scene about overcoming your quest, mark it as completed.
+You will gain a level at the end of the session. _see GM quests_

 > **The "Fade to Black" move** </br>
 > Anytime and for any reason (no questions asked) any participant may say "Fade to Black" immediately stopping a scene that is becoming uncomfortable.